 Nordic Visitor complies with European Union laws on Package Travel regulations.
 For more information about financial protection, read our booking information page.

 Lapland really is the ultimate winter destination for grown-ups!
-Whether you want a quick 2-night break or a 6-day holiday, explore all our Lapland packages to find the right one for you.
-We can always tailor your itinerary with extra nights and activities, so don’t hesitate to ask.
+Whether you want a short 2-night break or a 6-day holiday, explore all our Lapland packages to find the right one for you.
+We can tailor your itinerary with extra nights and activities, so don’t hesitate to ask.

 Get in touch with us to start planning your dream Lapland trip.